sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 Time taken: 0.521 seconds
 ```

+# Query
+## Basic
-Then we could run SQL we are farmiliar with like
+Then you can run SQL we are farmiliar with like
 ``` sql
 hive> SELECT patient_id, count(*) FROM events
     > GROUP BY patient_id;